The road back

 the ground.
 There was no health provision.
 Furthermore, there wasn’t any kind of rehabilitation program either.

-The prison was built on a huge enclosed plot, which was surrounded by a crumbling brick wall and sheds built of natural materials.
+prison was built on a huge enclosed plot, which was surrounded by a crumbling brick wall and sheds built of natural materials.
 These provided the primary defense functions.
 There was a small shop in a booth between the main entrance and the building of the inmates.
 The service

 huts were behind the shop.
 There were some reed-sheltered benches and tables, where the family members of the inmates could spend one or two days.